COVID-19 impact on informal workers in Warwick Junction

 1.Strategic plan

-AeT has created a proposal for a strategic plan for the reoccupation of public spaces by informal workers, to ensure that their livelihood opportunities are re-established, their personal health safety is prioritised and urban tension is avoided.
-The integrated approach to reoccupation has health safety, spatial and regulatory elements.
-This plan is anticipated to take 12-18-months and is divided into three progressive phases;
+AeT has created a strategic plan for the reoccupation of public spaces by informal workers, to ensure that their livelihood opportunities are re-established, their personal health safety is prioritised and urban tension is avoided.
+The integrated approach to reoccupation has health, spatial and regulatory elements.
+This plan is divided into three progressive phases;

 Phase 1 (‘responding to the surge’) is an expansion of AeTs initial response and should involve provision of personal protective equipment (PPE); wide dissemination of health guidelines; deploying of hand-wash (‘geza izandla’) stations (described in more detail below); development of spatial guidelines; facilitation of communication between informal workers and local government and provision of legal advocacy.